aws/copilot-cli/site/content/docs/developing/publish-subscribe.en.md

 Copilot will create a subscription between this worker service's queue and the `ordersTopic` topic from the `api` service.
 It will also inject the queue URI into the service container under the environment variable `COPILOT_QUEUE_URI`.

-The URI of this queue will be injected into the container as an environment variable, `COPILOT_QUEUE_URI`.
  If you specify one or more topic-specific queues, you can access those queue URIs via the `COPILOT_TOPIC_QUEUE_URIS` variable.
 This variable is a JSON map from a unique identifier for the topic-specific queue to its URI.

 For example, a worker service with a topic-specific queue for the `orders` topic from the `merchant` service and a FIFO